Amber Griffiths responds to the question, Who Needs an Estate Plan?

 What Happens in the Absence of Proper Estate Planning?

-- Picture a storage locker of Audrey Hepburn’s mementos filled to the brim.
-The locker contains particular memorabilia—such as hats and scarves—that she wanted her sons to have.
+- Picture Audrey Hepburn’s storage locker, which she has filled to the brim with her mementos.
+The locker contains particular memorabilia—such as hats and scarves and sunglasses—that she wanted her sons to have.
+Then she passes.
 Her two boys do not want to sell the property and split the profit.
 Instead, they want to keep the items their mother loved and wanted them to have, but both sons want many of the same items and cannot seem to compromise.
 Not anticipating this possibility (and not using an attorney who focuses on estate planning, who could point that out), Audrey Hepburn signed a faulty estate plan that led to that dispute, where a court resolved who got which iconic Hepburn sunglasses, hats, and scarves.
 This is not uncommon.
 It took 24 years for that court case to be resolved.

 - When Elvis Presley died, his estate was valued at more than $10 million.
 Unfortunately, by the time his debts and taxes were paid, less than $1 million actually went to his heirs.
-Elvis Presley had a will, but because of poor planning, the bulk of his assets went to federal and state governments, legal and executor fees, and probate and other administrative costs.
+Elvis Presley had a will, but because of poor planning, the bulk of his assets went to the probate court, federal and state governments, fees that were paid to paid lawyers, and other administrative expenses.

 What’s My Solution?

 - You can update your estate plan.
-After marriage, divorce, or birth of a child (or grandchild), most people need to create or update an estate plan.
-You can obtain a free consult from Amber Griffiths to determine what is needed.
+After marriage, divorce, or birth of a child (or grandchild), most people need to update their estate plan.
+A revocable trust is written to provide this flexibility.